apify/crawlee/website/blog/2024/09-30-jsdom-based-scraping/index.md

 In the above function, we create the start url for the API call that include various parameters as we talked about earlier.
 After creating the URL according to the parameters it will call the `creative_radar_api` and fetch all the results.

 But it won’t work until we get the headers.
-So, let’s create a function that will first create a session using sessionPool and proxyConfiguration.
+So, let’s create a function that will first create a session using `sessionPool` and `proxyConfiguration`.

 ```js
 export const createSessionFunction = async (